waveform80/picamera/docs/recipes1.rst

 .. note::

     If you run this script on Windows you will probably need to provide a complete path to the VLC or mplayer executable.
+If you run this script on Mac OS X, and are using Python installed from MacPorts, please ensure you have also installed VLC or mplayer from MacPorts.

 .. note::